Kansas man unknowingly saves own cousin from burning car

 Mike downplays the role of being a hero.
 His wife and son do not.

-“In that moment, he was a hero for sure,” said Mike’s wife, Mary Stuhlsatz.
+“In that moment, he was a hero for sure,” said Mary Stuhlsatz, Mike’s wife.
 “Yes, he is a hero.
 I’m very proud of him.
 He was able to do what he needed to do, and it worked out fabulously.”

-“This doesn’t surprise me about dad,” said Mike’s son, Josh.
+“This doesn’t surprise me about dad,” said Josh, Mike’s son.
 “And mom goes, well did you hear what your dad did this morning?
 And I was like, ‘oh, what did he do now?’
-Then she told me the story, and he comes walking in about the middle of the story, and I was just kind of shocked.”
+Then, she told me the story, and he comes walking in about the middle of the story, and I was just kind of shocked.”

 John says he’s studying to be a mechanic or a machinist.
 He also says his future remains bright thanks to some quick thinking by his cousin.